completecoding/serverless-auto-swagger/README.md

 ## with Serverless Offline

-In the plugin list, you must list serverless-auto-swagger before the serverless-offline plugin.
-If you don't you won't get the required endpoints added to your local endpoints.
+In the plugin list, you must list `serverless-auto-swagger` before the `serverless-offline` plugin.
+If you don't, you won't get the required endpoints added to your local endpoints.

+To use serverless v2, you must run serverless-offline in backwards compatibility mode with `serverless offline start`.